Theresa Rose Bajt: Publishings

-Dr. Bajt's research has been requested internationally and was cited in the New York Times article "When Do a Therapist’s Actions Cross over the Line?"
+Bajt's research has been requested internationally and was cited in the New York Times article "When Do a Therapist's Actions Cross over the Line?"

 Bajt now currently resides with her family in Missouri.
 She has a private practice in Creve Coeur.

 Personal life

-Bajt now currently resides with her husband and two children in Wildwood, Missouri.
-She practices psychology for Mind Care Associates in Creve Coeur.
+She was married for nearly 30 years to her husband, Dr. C. Michael Powell, Senior Vice President at United Healthcare's Optum Health, who died in 2015.